sgaamuwa/Checkpoint-3/README.md

 * Register a new user with the application
     * Usernames have to be unique for a successful registration
     * Users must provide a password for a successful registration
+    * Users may have an email, but this is optional
     * Usernames and passwords must be minimum 4 characters for successful registration
     ```
         {